skylermbang/tech-interview-questions/GraphQL.md

 In any data-access later, there is lazy fetch related records, One query retrieves a list of N parent objects, then N additional queries fetch their child object; using batchingdataloader and eager loading

+Instead making N queries to fetch children per parent, i can use a singkle query with WHER IN or SQL Join then group the result in memory keep it to one round trip